 Having a garden and canning, dehydrating and freezing what you grow is also an invaluable way to stretch a food budget.
 It also allows you to have things laid up for that rainy day or week or month or year.

 Our traditional way of “putting up” food for the future is a laborious but rewarding venture.
-However, as I learn more about nutrition (other posts to come), I am realizing that canning will give me food on my shelves, but its nutritional content is minimal, having been processed with heat for long periods.
+However, as I learn more about nutrition, I am realizing that canning will give me food on my shelves, but its nutritional content is minimal, having been processed with heat for long periods.

 Freezing is also a better way than canning to preserve nutrients, but with freezing, you have a dependency on electric – which can go bye-bye at any time.